Characters: House Of Cards US Underwoods

 - Classic Villain: Underwood's character is obviously inspired by a few Shakespearean villains, most notably Richard III, Iago and Macbeth.

-- Like Richard, Frank covets the highest position in the land and has no real claim to it, so he commits many despicable acts including murder to get it.
+- Like Richard III, Frank covets the highest position in the land and has no real claim to it, so he commits many despicable acts including murder to get it.
 Also, very much like Richard, Frank has a habit of directly adressing the audience to make snarky comments about his enemies, often in the middle of conversations with said enemies.

-- Like Iago, Frank is initially passed over for an important promotion and so embarks on his revenge by feigning friendship to all and using poisonous words to play all sides against each other to put himself in higher positions of power until he directly has the President's ear.
+- Like "Honest Iago" in Othello, Frank is initially passed over for an important promotion and so embarks on his revenge by feigning friendship to all and using poisonous words to play all sides against each other to put himself in higher positions of power until he directly has the President's ear.
 He then manipulates the POTUS into a political trap while claiming all the while to be working in his best interests, all to gain the Presidency for himself.
 Unlike Iago, Frank actually succeeds.

 - Like Macbeth, Frank has an equally scheming manipulative wife who compels him to continue on his corrupt and bloody path to power.